-Reviews of performance
+Reviews of 2022 results

-CO2 emissions across the entire product lifecycle decreased by 47 thousand tons over the previous year, representing a fall of 4% compared to 2017, the same as in 2020.
+Total lifecycle CO2 emissions were 170 thousand tons lower than the previous year, and 6% reduction compared to both 2017 and last year.
+CO2 emissions increased due to an increase in the market share of dishwashing detergents in Japan, but decreased due to lower sales in Asia, mainly due to urban lockdowns in China, and the introduction of renewable energy at our sites.
 The main reason for the decline in emissions was slower growth in sales of hand soap and sanitizer (products which had seen a spike in sales due to the COVID-19 pandemic), despite the growth in our overall sales.

-Energy consumption for all Kao Group sites combined was 18.5 PJ.
-Energy consumption per unit of sales was reduced by 2.9% compared to the previous year, surpassing the target of a 1% reduction.
-Greenhouse gas emissions fell by 20% compared to 2017.
-Renewable energy accounted for 52% of all electricity purchased, and 38% of all electricity used by the Kao Group.
+Energy consumption for all Kao Group sites combined was 18.1 PJ.
+Energy consumption per unit of sales was reduced by 10.6% compared to the previous year, surpassing the target of a 1% reduction.
+Greenhouse gas emissions fell by 26% compared to 2017.
+Renewable energy accounted for 63% of all electricity purchased, and 49% of all electricity used by the Kao Group.